danbev/learning-iot/doc/cortex-m.md

 Data received or to be transmitted
 The data register serves as an interface between the Rx and Tx FIFOs.
 ```

+#### SPI Example
+The example for SPI consists of two discovery boards connected to each other,
+where [spi-c.s](../stm32f0-discovery/spi-c.s) is the controller which sends
+a character (currently `A`) to [spi-p.s](../stm32f0-discovery/spi-p.s) which is
+the peripheral.
+The peripheral then uses UART to send that character out which
+can be displayed using minicom.

 ### Inter-integrated circuit (I²C)
 * Standard Mode (Sm) up to 100kHz